We assist our towns in planning for safe, inviting and convenient facilities and places for pedestrians and bicyclists.

 Nearly all people are pedestrians at some point during any trip, whether it be walking to and from their car in a parking lot, walking to a transit stop, or by completing the entire journey by foot.
 Given the important role of walking in our transportation system, the NVCOG actively plans for pedestrians and people with a mobility impairment who are dependent upon wheelchairs or other means of physical assistance.

-For more information please consult the NVCOG Regional Pedestrian Plan.
+For more information please view the NVCOG Regional Pedestrian Plan.

 Biking is an inexpensive, healthy alternative to travelling by car.
 However, local roadways most often lack design attributes and, often, drivers lack training on how to accommodate bicyclist on our roadways or are unfamiliar with state laws related to bicyclist use of roads.
 To help improve the safety and accessibility of biking within the region, the NVCOG is in the process of developing a regional bicycle plan.
-The plan will focus on on-road facilities, such as shared roadways, bike routes, bike lanes, and cycle-tracks.
+The plan will focus on providing safe, comfortable facilities for all users such as cycle tracks, bike lanes, bike routes, and shared roadways.

 Multi-use trails, also referred to as shared-use paths, are paved or compacted off-road facilities that separate bicyclists, walkers, and others from motor vehicle traffic.
 While often viewed as recreational paths, well sited and designed trails can function as a viable transportation option.
 These facilities provide safe, secure, comfortable and healthy places for walkers and bicyclists without the encumbrances of motor vehicles.
 They have also been found to generate substantial economic and health benefits to host communities.